ETS-Next-Gen/writing_observer/modules/lo_dash_react_components/README.md

 1. To develop a new component, simply toss in a `react.js` file in `src/lib/components`.
 2. Remember to use class (not functional) syntax for compatibility with `dash`
 3. If the component needs data, toss in a `.testdata.js` file in `src/lib/components`.
 Note that this file should not use modern JavaScript (we're limited to ES5.1, except for `export default`).
 4. Add SCSS.
 As of this writing, we're still figuring out how to handle that.
+However:
-However, each component ought to be enclosed in a class of the name of that component (so that, e.g. your styles can be scoped to within there).
+5. Each component ought to be enclosed in a class of the name of that component (so that, e.g. your styles can be scoped to within there, or so we can introspect what's on a page).

 ## Test